 Step 3: Define table permissions

 To enforce access control, configure a table permission on the Provider Contact table with Access Type = Contact.
-This ensures the logged in portal user (contact) will only be able to view providers which they have been associated to

 Step 4: Confirm Contact level filtering